Derick Cabrido

+Roderick "Derick" Cabrido is a Filipino documentary producer and filmmaker.

+Career

-Roderick "Derick" Cabrido is a Filipino documentary producer and film maker.
-He was awarded with the Bronze World Medal at the 2009 New York Television Festival, for the documentary "Pinays for Export", Silver Screen Award at the 2010 New York International Independent Film and Video Festival for the documentary "Tasaday", he also won the 2012 Silver World Medal Award at the New York Festivals for his documentary "Yaman sa Basura" which is also a finalist for the 2011 UNICEF Asia-Pacific Child Rights Awards.
+He was awarded with the Bronze World Medal at the 2009 New York Television Festival, for the documentary Pinays for Export, Silver Screen Award at the 2010 New York International Independent Film and Video Festival for the documentary Tasaday, he also won the 2012 Silver World Medal Award at the New York Festivals for his documentary Yaman sa Basura which is also a finalist for the 2011 UNICEF Asia-Pacific Child Rights Awards.

-He was born and raised in Tondo, Manila one of the most densely populated areas of land in the world and one of the poorest and most underdeveloped communities in the Philippines.
-He is a film and documentary producer of such films at Cuchera (2011) and Nuwebe (2013).
-In 2014 he directed his debut feature film Children's Show.
-It won Best Editing, Best Sound Design, Canon Best Cinematography and Best Supporting Actor at 2014 Cinemalaya Independent Film Festival.
-"Children's Show" also won the Special Jury Prize for the Orient Express Category at Fantasporto International Film Festival; it also grabbed Special Jury Award, Best Screenplay for the Fantastic Cinema Festival, Arkansas, Texas and also the Emerging Director Award from the same festival.
-It was also nominated for "Regard'Or from the concluded Fribourg International Film Festival in Switzerland.
-Cabrido also won the Best Story Award at the 15th Gawad Tanglaw Awards, Outstanding Achievement-Development Communication Category of the 9th Hildegarde Awards and Emerging Filmmaker Award at Film Society of Little Rock, Arkansas, Texas.

-He is also the producer and cinematographer of the film, "Antipo" which premiered at the 2010 Cannes Film Festival Short Film Corner and produced the film "Cuchera", a finalist at the 2011 Cinemalaya Independent Film Festival which premiered at the 2011 Toronto International Film Festival under Discovery Section.
+He is also the producer and cinematographer of the film, Antipo which premiered at the 2010 Cannes Film Festival Short Film Corner and produced the film Cuchera, a finalist at the 2011 Cinemalaya Independent Film Festival which premiered at the 2011 Toronto International Film Festival under Discovery Section.
 Main Competition, 2011 Stockholm International Film Festival, Official Selection, 2011 Belgrade International Film Festival and Official Selection, 2011 Cleveland Film Festival.He also produced Nuwebe (Termitaria), a finalist at the 2013 Cinemalaya Independent Film Festival which won awards from the Queens World Film Festival and Harlem International Film Festival in New York City, Lume International Film Festival in Brazil, Festival Internacional de Cine Puebla in Mexico and Best Director at the 2015 ASEAN International Film Festival and Awards in Sarawak, Malaysia.

-He is also one of the Executive Producers of the "Front Row", a documentary program which airs every Monday at GMA Network in the Philippines.
+He is also one of the executive producers of the Front Row, a documentary program which airs every Monday at GMA Network in the Philippines.